Raising rabbits is something I’ve wanted to do for quite some time, but I’m not quite ready to take the leap.

 You may be worried about feeding your rabbits eggplant because you heard that they can’t handle plants from the nightshade family – and to some extent, that’s true.
 But there is one part of the plant you can feed them…

 Yes, rabbits can eat eggplant – but be careful not to feed any part of the plant itself!
 Don’t feed them leaves, stems, or roots.
-However, they can eat the vegetable itself, but only as an occasional treat!
+However, they can eat the vegetable itself as an occasional treat.

 They’re just like us in that the leaves, stems, and other parts of nightshade plants (including tomatoes and peppers along with eggplant) are toxic.
 So, while you can feed your rabbits eggplant, there are some considerations you’ll want to keep in mind.

 This is because eggplant is part of the nightshade family, Solanaceae.
 Along with peppers, tomatoes, and potatoes, eggplant can be highly toxic.
 Avoid feeding the peels, too!